wellesley-prog-sys/wasmtime/cranelift/isle/veri/README.md

 - `not`: boolean negation
 - `=>`: boolean implication

+We additionally support variadic uses of the `and` and `or` operations (these desugar to the binary SMT-LIB versions as expected).

 ### Integer operations

 The following terms exactly match the  [SMT-LIB theories `Int`](https://smt-lib.org/theories-Ints.shtml).